matiasraisanen/food-fight/README.md

 ## Front end

-Front end is a simple react app, which implements [Material UI](https://mui.com/) components.
+Front end is a simple react app, which implements [React Bootstrap](https://react-bootstrap.github.io/) components.
 It is also hosted on AWS as a static website on an S3 Bucket.

 ## How it works?